lucymjoseph12/CO2-Emissions-Analysis-Project/CO2 Emissions Analysis/README.md

 ## Analysis

 The data starts from 1750.
-To deal with the missing values, I filtered out the first quartile for **'year'** and dropped columns with more than 80% missing values.
+To deal with the missing values, we filtered out the first quartile for **'year'** and dropped columns with more than 80% missing values.
 For the purpose of this analysis, we will restrict the analysis to the time period 1920 to 2020.

 **Global Emissions Trend**